hgyxbll/cheat/README.md

 	8 successful and 2 failed of 12 run
 	FAILURE

-The results are reported in four parts.
+The results are reported in five parts.

-The first part is a progress bar, where
+The first part is the progress bar, where

 * a success is a green dot,
 * a failure is a red colon,